simoncarrignon/ccs18/call.md

 ### Contact

-If you have any enquiries or questions about the submission process or the session in general, please write us ( _simon dot carrignon at bsc dot es_ or _sergi dot valverde at upf dot edu_)
+If you have any enquiries or questions about the submission process or the session in general, please don't hesitate to write write us: [Sergi Valverde](mailto:sergi.valverde@upf.edu) or [Simon Carrignon](mailto:simon.carrignon@bsc.es)
+{:style=" font-size: 90%;line-height:1.2"}